dafny-lang/dafny/docs/DafnyRef/Attributes.md

-* `{:nativeType}` - With no parameters it has no effect and the declaration will have its default behavior, which is to choose a native type that can hold any value satisfying the constraints, if possible, otherwise BigInteger is used.
+* `{:nativeType}` - With no parameters it has no effect and the declaration will have its default behavior, which is to choose a native type that can hold any value satisfying the constraints, if possible, and otherwise to use BigInteger.
 * `{:nativeType true}` - Also gives default behavior, but gives an error if the base type is not integral.
 * `{:nativeType false}` - Inhibits using a native type.
 BigInteger is used.